 Dr. Alexandra Hovaguimian is the chair of the Harvard Medical School Neurology Clerkship Committee and the Neurology Clerkship Director at Beth Israel Deaconess Medical Center.
 She is an Instructor in Neurology at Harvard Medical School and her clinical work focuses on Autonomic Disorders and Headache Syndromes.
 This overlap of clinical expertise allows her to provide comprehensive care for patients who struggle with both conditions.
 Her research focuses on medical education and improving neurologic care for patients worldwide through better physician training.
 She is the editor in chief of the Journal of the Harvard Medical School Academy and serves as the course director for numerous curricula at Harvard Medical School.

 A fellowship position is available for board certified or board eligible adult or pediatric neurologists.
 The fellowship is part of a 1-year ACGME approved fellowship with Board Certification eligibility in Clinical Neurophysiology.
 Applicants interested in applying should send a letter of their career goals and objectives as well as a curriculum vitae and three letters of reference to Roy Freeman, MD.

-Priyanka Shekhawat, MD: Completing her fellowship in 2020 and will join faculty at Dartmouth Hitchcock Medical Center
+Paul Beach, MD: Completing his fellowship in 2023 and will join faculty at Emory Medical School

 Roy Freeman, MD